United States Armed Forces: Navy modernization

 Like the Marine Corps, the Navy is in the process of overhauling and modernizing its fleet with a renewed focus.
-While the Navy is continuing to purchase Arleigh Burke-class destroyers, it is embarking on the DDG(X) program of guided missile destroyers to replace it and the Ticonderoga-class cruisers.
+While the Navy is continuing to purchase Arleigh Burke-class destroyers, it is embarking on the DDG(X) program of guided missile destroyers to replace them and the Ticonderoga-class cruisers.
 The DDG(X) will include directed energy weapons and potentially hypersonic weapons.

-The Constellation-class frigate will be the first frigates in the U.S. Navy since the Oliver Hazard Perry-class frigates were retired.
+The Constellation-class frigates will be the first frigates in the U.S. Navy since the Oliver Hazard Perry-class frigates were retired.
 The Constellation-class frigates are based on the Italian FREMM multipurpose frigates and will replace the littoral combat ships.

 The Navy is starting development on the SSN(X) attack submarines, intended to replace the Virginia-class and Seawolf-class submarines.
 The Columbia-class submarines will begin replacing the Ohio-class ballistic missile submarines.
 The acquisition of the Columbia-class submarines is the first priority of the Navy.

 With Naval Aviation, the service is continuing to procure additional Gerald R. Ford-class aircraft carriers and F-35C Lightning II stealth fighters.
 Ultimately, the F/A-XX program is intended to produce a sixth-generation fighter to replace the legacy F/A-18E/F Super Hornets as part of the Carrier Air Wing and is using the Future Vertical Lift program to replace its fleet of SH-60 Seahawk helicopters.

 The service is also investing heavily in unmanned platforms, such as unmanned surface vehicles, using the Ghost Fleet Overlord to test the concept.
 It is also fielding unmanned aerial vehicles, such as the land-based MQ-4C Triton for maritime patrol and the carrier-based MQ-25A Stingray for aerial refueling, replacing the F/A-18F in the role.